 Since 2011, he has been creating this masterpieces for the public all over the country.
-This year, four different locations are hosting an Ice Castle and they are all unique–even though they use many of the same elements, tunnels, waterfalls, ice, etc.
+Many different locations around the county have hosted and are hosting an Ice Castle.
+Each location creates a unique experience–even though they use many of the same elements, tunnels, waterfalls, ice, etc.

 What to expect from Ice Castles

 - Perfect Setting for pictures.
 Bring your cameras.
 If you don’t, you will kick yourself.
 You are walking into the Land of the Ice Princess.
-You need to look for a frozen Olaf and on select days, you can meet Elsa and Ana.
+Weather permitting there will be fire dancers on the weekends and maybe some of your favorite princesses.